 At Dickinson, economics majors learn to think creatively and deeply about some of the most important economic concerns facing the world today.
 There are two majors supported by the Department of Economics: economics and quantitative economics.

-Rather than study economics from a single perspective, as is the norm in American undergraduate education, Dickinson students learn to apply a variety of traditional and nontraditional theoretical perspectives to issues of economic efficiency, economic growth, social justice, power, individual freedom, discrimination, cultural values and environmental destruction.
+- The 11-course economics major explores economics from a variety of traditional and nontraditional theoretical perspectives to address issues of economic efficiency, economic growth, social justice, power, individual freedom, discrimination, cultural values and environmental destruction.
 This unique approach provides students with the critical and analytical skills needed for careers in business, government, law and public service.

-To get an idea of the ways people use economics for solving very human problems and the need to include a diverse set of voices in the discipline, please see this 9-minute video entitled "A career in Economics ... it's much more than you think" produced by the American Economic Association (AEA), available at the AEA website and on Vimeo.
+To get an idea of the ways people use economics for solving very human problems and the need to include a diverse set of voices in the discipline, please see the short video "A Career in Economics ...
+It's Much More Than You Think," produced by the American Economic Association (AEA), available at the AEA website and on Vimeo.

-The Economics Department would like to announce that due to sabbaticals, we have three Visiting Assistant Professors scheduled for the Fall 2017 and Spring 2018 semesters:
+The Department of Economics would like to announce that due to sabbaticals, we have the following visiting assistant professor scheduled for the fall 2018 and spring 2019 semesters:

-- Ishraq Ahmed comes to us from Southern Illinois University, where he completed his Ph.D. in Economics.
-Professor Ahmeds research interests are primarily in the field of development economics, welfare economics and regional economics.
-He will be teaching Money & Banking and Development Economics in the Fall semester.
-More information about Professor Ahmed can be found at http://ishraq86.wixsite.com/ishraqa.
+- Danny Woodbury comes to us from the University of Kentucky, where he completed his Ph.D. in public policy and administration.
+Professor Woodbury’s research interests are primarily in the fields of public finance, political economy, fiscal federalism, insolvency, land policy and housing policy.
+He will be teaching Introduction to Microeconomics and Law and Economics in the fall semester.